JoWatson2011/JoWatson2011/README.md

 - Paired programming, technical communication, SDL command line, git, GitHub, agile and SCRUM methodologies

 🔭 __I'm currently working on:__
-- A web app that will act as a data dashboard for gym/fitness enthusiasts
+- A web app that will act as a data dashboard for gym/fitness enthusiasts.
+I am currently spiking the tech I plan to use: django, Docker and Flutter.

 🌱 __I'm currently learning:__
 - Django